 It’s said to be the best drugstore shampoo and conditioner.
 Alas, there may be individual incompatibility.
 So I recommend giving it a test-drive before switching to it completely.

-Best Shampoo and Conditioner for Damaged Hair
+7. Best Professional Shampoo and Conditioner for Damaged Hair

 If your hair has been treated wrong as to become too dry and brittle, you may try the pair by Ouidad.
 This pair of bottles will look great on your shelf: identic by shape, but different by color.
 And your hair will probably look even greater.